nathanchess/nvidia-vss/src/vss-engine/README.md

 3. Similarly, config files can be changed in config directory.

+4. The video timeline component source is available in ``../video_timeline``.
+To use a modified version, build the whl file from the source code and copy it to the ``binaries`` directory.
+If needed, update the whl file name in ``docker/Dockerfile``.

 ## Building New Docker Image

 1. Set up NGC credentials: